TechnoMageKOMT/Programming_Notes/Python/A_Python-vs-JavaScript-Differences.md

 ## .split() String method

-Py: Default delimiter is a whitescpace character.
+Py: Default delimiter is a whitespace character.
 Otherwise works like JS
 JS: Requires explicit naming of the delimeter as an argument.

 ## Template Literals